ckode/clai/README.md

 config file.

-Currently, this one is set to HOME/.env/.ask.env and you MUST update the "ask" script to point at your env file.
+Currently, this one is set to HOME/.env/.ask.env and you MUST update the "ask" script to point at your env file if you use one.
 I've utulized os.path.expanduser so that the path can use a ~ for home.

 ```
 snip...